TOSLINK: Mini-TOSLINK

 Mini-TOSLINK is a standardized optical fiber connector smaller than the standard square TOSLINK connector commonly used in larger consumer audio equipment.
-The plug is almost the same size and shape as the ubiquitous 3.5 mm stereo minijack.
+The plug is almost the same size and shape as the ubiquitous 3.5 mm T(R)S connector.
 Adapters are available to connect a full-size TOSLINK plug to a mini-TOSLINK socket.
-Combined 3.5 mm jack and mini-TOSLINK sockets exist which can accept a 3.5 mm or mini-TOSLINK plug; mini-TOSLINK plugs and sockets are made 0.5 mm longer than electrical jack plugs so that the latter are too short to touch and damage the LED of a mini-TOSLINK capable socket.
+Combined 3.5 mm jack and mini-TOSLINK sockets exist, which can accept a 3.5 mm or mini-TOSLINK plug; mini-TOSLINK plugs and sockets are made 0.5 mm longer than electrical jack plugs so that the latter are too short to touch and damage the LED of a mini-TOSLINK capable socket.
 Many discontinued laptop computer and portable digital audio equipment models, such as the Google Chromecast Audio device, Apple AirPort Express, and iPod Hi-Fi, as well as some MiniDisc recorders, use these connectors that allow for the insertion of 3.5 mm analog (electrical) headphone output, microphone input, or mini-TOSLINK digital (optical) output (or input, in the case of MiniDisc recorders).